not-timid/a1/README.md

      },
    },
    ```
-7. Check that 'neutral' has now been renamed 'grey', eg in src/app/layout.tsx
+7. Check that the new colours are working, and that 'neutral' has now been
+   renamed 'grey', eg in src/app/layout.tsx add:
-   add `className="bg-grey-200 text-grey-800"` to the `<html>` element
+   `className="bg-grey-200 text-lemon"` to the `<html>` element
-8. Check that the new colours are working, eg in src/components/header.tsx
-   add `bg-grey-800 text-lemon` to the `<nav className="...">`
-9. In Terminal, Control-C to stop `npm run dev`
+8. In Terminal, Control-C to stop `npm run dev`

 ### __Add custom fonts__